mikeshuh/FeedDerpyKitty/README.md

 ---

-*Built with ❤️ and AWS Lambda*
+*Built with ❤️... and AWS Lambda*

-*P.S. - Yes, I built cloud infrastructure just to send you regular texts.
+*P.S. - Yes, I built cloud infrastructure just to send you texts.
 Seemed like a good use of my programming skills.*